dineshsaravanank/personal-site-nextjs/posts/my-first-post.md

 And this is why stories fascinate me.

 I am starting this blog to capture the effects of stories on me.
-Along the way, I hope to tell a few of my own too.
-Dear reader, hopefuly the tales I tell here, facinates you as well.
+Along the way, I plan to tell a few of my own too.
+Dear reader, hopefully, the tales I tell here facinates you as well.